Building Maintenance 101: Types, Benefits & Job Roles

 • Occupant satisfaction: Happy occupants lead to higher retention rates and positive word-of-mouth.
 Address maintenance issues promptly to create a comfortable space and build a positive reputation.

-• Cost savings: It’s common knowledge that preventive maintenance is far more cost-effective than emergency repairs.
+• Maintenance cost savings: It’s common knowledge that preventive maintenance is far more cost-effective than emergency repairs.
 Regular maintenance and inspections lower the likelihood of unexpected malfunctions or breakdowns, which can be much more costly to repair.

 • Equipment longevity: Preventive maintenance is also known to help increase asset lifespan.

-Here are several building components that require a variety of tasks under the building maintenance umbrella.
+Here are several building systems and components that require a variety of tasks under the building maintenance umbrella.

 Asset Maintenance

 Asset maintenance is crucial to your building’s operational efficiency and occupant comfort.
-Here are some of the assets you need to maintain:
+Here are some of the assets you need to maintain to achieve optimal conditions:

 • HVAC systems: These are the heart of your building’s climate control.
 Regular maintenance ensures they run efficiently, keeping occupants comfortable while minimizing energy costs.